simeononsecurity/simeononsecurity.ch/content/articles/secure-smart-home-hubs-guide/index.en.md

 #### Key Features:
 - Open-source platform, giving you full control and customization
-- Extensive integration support for a wide range of smart devices and protocols
+- Extensive integration support for many smart devices and protocols
 - Local processing to keep your data secure within your home network
 - Regular updates and a thriving community for ongoing security enhancements